mpasarin/sda/README.md

 `sda -c <configPath> ...` / `sda --config <configPath> ...` runs sda with the specified config file (in addition to the regular config file).

+`sda <command1> <command2> <-param1> <-param2>` runs multiple commands, one after the other, and applies any valid params (based on the validParams property for each command) to the commands.
+Each param will only be applied to those commands that list that param in the validParams property.

 ## Configuration file
 A config file defines the different environment definitions and the environments that are supported.